 Sam's eyes widened.

-"No, I've barely researched it, like at all...this is a little gung-ho, suicidal-"
+"No, I've barely researched it, like at all...this is a little gung ho, even for you."

 The muscle in Dean's jaw ticked, the one he hadn't used in years nearly as much as he was using these last few months.
-Losing John, Dad, had been one of the punches to his gut he just hadn't come back from, that and dealing with the clinging weights of John's last words to him not being, hey son take care of yourself, don't worry it'll get better.
-No, it had been kill your brother if it gets out of hand, which he'd never let it get that far, but just like Sam had runaway to Stanford, the hunt found him and Sam had to pay a hell of a price- and he couldn't stop that from happening, but he was damn well going to try and stop anything else breaking his family apart.
+Losing John, Dad, had been one of the punches to his gut he just hadn't come back from, that and dealing with the clinging weights of John's last words to him not being, hey son take care of yourself, I'm proud of you, No, it had been kill your brother if it gets out of hand, which he'd never let it get, but just like Sam had runaway to Stanford, the hunt found him and Sam had to pay a hell of a price- and he couldn't stop that price from happening, but he was damn well going to try and stop anything else breaking his family apart.
 Sam wasn't turning evil, could never happen.
 Dean would watch out for that kid forever.

 But he was fucking annoying as hell right now.

-"You always do this, something gets under your armour and you bite back.
+"You always do this, something gets under your armor and you bite back.
 What happened to doing this smart?
 To not getting killed like we almost have in the last hunts."
 Phantom pains and images of being a split second late and having to bury Dean assaulted his mind and he physically paled.
+Sam tried to keep the edge from his voice as he spoke to Dean.
+He really needed his brother to be on his side with this, not against him.

-Sam's lips stayed tight as he watched Dean defiantly sigh and jerk his head to look at Sam, anger rising in his eyes.
+Sam's lips stayed tight as he watched Dean defiantly sigh and jerk his head to look at Sam, anger flashing in his eyes.

 "Getting us killed?
-Cut the drama down college boy, it's been one...or two hospital trips and it was all minor-" Dean was driving a little bit faster, leaning further into his window and avoiding looking at Sam whilst trying to diffuse his fast burning anger.
+Cut the drama down college boy, it's been one...or two hospital trips, tops.
+And it was all minor-" Dean was driving a little bit faster, leaning further into his window and avoiding looking at Sam whilst trying to diffuse his fast burning anger.

 "I didn't mean-"

 Sam swallowed in the suddenly deafening silence.
-His hands suddenly too warm and still, too many words wanting to rush out of his mouth to start to fix this.
+His hands suddenly too warm and still, too many words wanting to rush out of his mouth to fix this.

 "Doesn't matter.
 We're here."
-Dean bit, eyes already manoeuvering the car into a space.
+Dean bit, eyes already maneuvering the car into a space.

 "Wait, Dean- I didn't-" Sam's heart pounded, he couldn't quite believe this was happening now.
 No motel, no nothing.
-Surely he couldn't be this wreckless.
+Surely he couldn't be this reckless.

 Dean's answer was the slamming of his door in Sam's face.